ruyrybeyro/chrootvpn/README.md

 --proxy      proxy to use in apt inside chroot 'http://user:pass@IP'

---oldjava    JDK 8 for connecting to old Checkpoint VPN servers (circa 2019)
+--oldjava    JDK 8 for connecting to old Checkpoint VPN servers (circa 2019) *experimental*

 -o|--output  redirect ALL output for FILE